kettapp/kettapp.github.io/terms.markdown

 ## SHOPPING

 7.1.
-Additional e-commerce terms and conditions available below in Annex A (“Terms of Sale”) apply to sale by the Company of apparel, shoes and accessories (“Products”) available through our Service (“BetterMe Store”).
-These Terms apply to the online sale and delivery of BetterMe Products through BetterMe Store in part, which is not regulated by the Terms of Sale.
-Please review them prior to making purchases through BetterMe Store.
+Additional e-commerce terms and conditions available below in Annex A (“Terms of Sale”) apply to sale by the Company of apparel, shoes and accessories (“Products”) available through our Service (“KettApp Store”).
+These Terms apply to the online sale and delivery of KettApp Products through KettApp Store in part, which is not regulated by the Terms of Sale.
+Please review them prior to making purchases through KettApp Store.
 We also aim to provide information about our refund, exchange, re-stocking, taxes, and shipping at or near the point of purchase.
-If you have questions related to BetterMe Store, please contact our support team.
+If you have questions related to KettApp Store, please contact our support team.

 ## USER REPRESENTATIONS AND RESTRICTIONS